 I first published my almond flour banana pancakes back in June 2014.
-We made them often back then, before we became more obsessed with my buckwheat oat pancakes and started making them almost every Sunday.
+We made them often back then, before I created my buckwheat oat pancakes and started making them almost every Sunday.

 This past weekend I was reminded of this recipe though, and how when we were training for the Nantucket triathlon, it was the only full breakfast Tim was able to eat and still feel amazing training a couple of hours later.
 Despite the fact that he seemingly digests super quickly most of the time, he never wants to eat breakfast with me before a weekend workout and opts for an rxbar, square bar, or homemade energy bar instead, saying he’ll feel too full.

 Being nauseously pregnant and all, I figured it might be a good idea to give these a try to fuel the Sunday morning workout that I force in knowing I may not have the energy to be active enough during the week (and please don’t tell me to just slow down – pregnant women should still exercise 150 minutes per week just like you!).

 I made a couple of tweaks and found they were more fluffy and delicious than ever.
 The almond flour paired with the wheat flour adds some healthy fat to make these more filling for you if you don’t slather nut butter on your pancakes like me, and opt for syrup instead.
 In addition to sliced banana and some 85% dark chocolate chips (I use the Pascha brand), I highly recommend some unsweetened shredded coconut to top it off.

 So whether you need a fun breakfast that feeds your whole fam and your workout on a Sunday, or you’re food prepping to make breakfast and pre-workout snacks easier for the week ahead, these won’t disappoint!